pvlasov/cv/model-driven-development/README.md

 Metaphorically speaking, to build a good house one needs quality bricks (decisions) and mortar (binding process).

-Making a good decision requires good knowledge of the problem and the domain.
+Making a good decision requires deep knowledge of the problem and the domain.
 In enterprise software development such knowledge is distributed among multiple groups - business knows what to build, developers know how to build, and infrastructure knows about the systems the new system will have to integrate with and also where and how to deploy the new system.
 Thus, enterprise software development involves extraction of knowledge from a number of groups, conversion of that knowledge to decisions which are then bound together into an executable system.